On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 \subsection{The magnitude of the updating vector}

-Together with the non-opposite sign property of the previous subsection, the magnitude of the entries of $\mathbf d^{(k)}$ is crucial for studying the convergence properties of GD.
-However, during the execution of GD it is reasonable to observe different magnitudes among the various components of the gradient.
-For this reason, we identify and subdivide our theoretical analysis for the following three cases. \begin{paragraph}{Condition of Case I.}
+Together with the non-opposite sign property discussed in the previous subsection, the magnitude of the entries in $\wt{\mathbf{d}}^{(k)}$ plays a crucial role in analyzing the convergence properties of GD.
+However, it is reasonable to observe varying magnitudes among the different components of the gradient during the execution of GD.
+For this reason, we identify and subdivide our theoretical analysis for the following three cases.